Farrington Gurney: Religious sites

 The parish church is a small stone edifice dedicated to St John the Baptist.
 Originally of Norman architecture, it was rebuilt in Gothic style by John Pinch the younger in 1843.
 The stump of the medieval cross and a carving over the door survive from an earlier building.
 The church is set away from the main village in a picturesque location in the middle of a field, originally in order to protect the villagers from the plague.

-The Methodist Church on the main A37/39 Road is part of the North East Somerset and Bath Circuit of Methodist Churches.
+The Methodist Church on the main A37/39 road is part of the North East Somerset and Bath Circuit of Methodist Churches.
 Methodism started in the village around 1823, and the first building was near the site of the old village hall.
-The present church was built in 1880-1881 at a cost of £485, with a further £129 spent on furnishings.
+The present church was built in 1880–1881 at a cost of £485, with a further £129 spent on furnishings.
 The land was negotiated from the Duchy of Cornwall by Colonel Mogg from Manor House.
-(As Mogg was an Anglican, it was a good early example of Ecumenism.)
-School rooms were added in 1909, and electric lighting in 1931.
+(As Mogg was an Anglican, it was an early example of Ecumenism.)
+Schoolrooms were added in 1909, and electric lighting in 1931.
 The last significant addition was the toilet and kitchen extension in 1971.
-The building is used extensively during the week by the Little Stars Nursery.
-Church members and friends meet for Coffee and Chat on Wednesday mornings, and morning worship is held every Sunday.
+The building is used during the week by the Little Stars Nursery.

-Mineral Resources

-Farrington Gurney Colliery operated from around 1738 until 1921.

 Sport

-Farrington Gurney FC was founded in 1901 and officially joined the Somerset FA that year.
+Farrington Gurney FC was founded in 1901 and joined the Somerset FA that year.
 Farrington joined the Mid-Somerset Football League in the 1961/62 season, and stayed with the league for four seasons before moving to the Bristol League.
 The 1975/76 season saw Farrington Gurney switch back to the Mid-Somerset League from the Bristol Suburban League going straight into Division 2.
 After winning promotion in style, the next few seasons saw Farrington Gurney struggle in the Premier Division, finishing 7th (1976/77), bottom (1977/78) and again bottom (1978/79).
 They were relegated to the First Division in 1979 and finished 4th that season.
 Farrington Gurney finished the 1990 season well by getting promoted back to the First Division.
 The Farrington Gurney Football Club play in Division 2 East of the Somerset County League.